 Home to almost 120 million people, and with a landmass of nearly two million square kilometres, the average disposable income per capita in Mexico is USD$14k.
 However, there is a vast gap between the rich and the poor, with the highest earning fifth of the population earning around fourteen times the wage earned by the lowest earning 20% of the population.

-A governmental social services programme called Oportunidades (now rebranded as Prospera) was founded in 2002, and offers a cash transfer to around six million impoverished homes, or around quarter of Mexico’s population, and is said to have greatly impacted enrolments rates at secondary level, particularly for girls.
+A governmental social services programme called Oportunidades (now rebranded as Prospera) was founded in 2002, and offers a cash transfer to around six million impoverished homes, or around a quarter of Mexico’s population, and is said to have greatly impacted enrolments rates at a secondary level, particularly for girls.
 Child and maternal morbidity improvement have also been linked to this project.

 Educationally, Mexico is still developing, with only 37% of the population aged 25-64 having completed secondary school education.
 While Mexicans spend an average of almost 15 years in the formal education system, levels of reading, literacy, mathematics, and science in Mexico are the lowest in the OECD, which Mexico was the first Latin American country to join.
-Test results are improving, however, and enrollment rates and outcomes show steady upward movement on progression graphs.
-Younger Mexicans are staying in education for longer, and netting better results than the generation that preceded them.
+Test results are improving, however, and enrolment rates and outcomes show steady upward movement on progression graphs.
+Younger Mexicans are staying in education for longer, and have better net results than the generation that preceded them.
 Education levels and bilingual abilities are directly linked to income bands.

 Around 61% of those aged between 15 & 64 are in paid employment; 79% of men have a job, while only 45% of women work outside the family home.
 A happy nation, Mexicans rated their life satisfaction at 6.6 out of ten, just higher than the OECD average of 6.5.
 Social networks (not specifically online social networks, but the traditional meaning of the term) are given great importance in Mexico, where family values are very strong.
 80% of Mexicans said they had someone to turn to in a time of need.
 New companies coming into the Mexican marketplace should invest strongly in professional networking, working with a local Mexican PR agency to ensure new arrivals to the market meet the right people and influencers from the outset.

 That said, quality of life is improving quickly for Mexicans, and there are as many as 17 million people with an income of more than USD$40k annually.
 This sector of society regularly heads to the US for shopping excursions, and represent a well-established e-shopping population.
 Mexicans are increasingly time-poor as the demands of work and family life leave little spare time.
-Consumers want high quality products that will help them to save time as well as money.
+Consumers want high-quality products that will help them to save time as well as money.

-When the global economic crisis hit hard in 2008, Mexicans cut back on spending, ate out less, spent less on travel & tourism, etc. However, it was noted that the population largely remained loyal to preferred brands, and did not trade off for cheaper versions of products, as was witnessed in north America, one of Mexico’s main trading partners.
+When the global economic crisis hit hard in 2008, Mexicans cut back on spending, ate out less, spent less on travel & tourism, etc. However, it was noted that the population largely remained loyal to preferred brands, and did not trade off for cheaper versions of products, as was witnessed in North America, one of Mexico’s main trading partners.

 While Mexicans spent less on food, for example, they stuck with their favourite brands, albeit buying less, overall.
 Loyalty marketing is particularly potent in Mexico and those that tried out new brands during tough financial times, generally report that they now consider themselves loyal to the new brand, which exceeded their expectations.